About Soil Conservation District

-The Hamilton County Soil Conservation district was organized on October
+The Hamilton County Soil and Water Conservation district was organized on October

 1, 1951.
 It is a legal subdivision of the state government